MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-troubleshooters/introduction-faq-data-collection-toolset-tssv2.md

 This article introduces the TroubleShootingScript Version 2 (TSSv2) toolset and provides answers to frequently asked questions.

-_Applies to:_ &nbsp; Supported versions of Windows Server and Windows Client
+_Applies to_: Supported versions of Windows Server and Windows Client

-The TroubleShootingScript Version 2 (TSSv2) toolset includes a suite of PowerShell based tools and framework for data collection and diagnostic.
+The TSSv2 toolset includes PowerShell-based tools and a framework for data collection and diagnostics.
 The toolset aims to resolve customer support cases efficiently and securely.

 The toolset includes several PowerShell scripts and executable files, which are all signed by Microsoft.
 Depending on how the toolset is started, it uses one or more of those scripts and executables to collect the required logs.